Working with our community, who are the users of the Reserve, is integral to our work.

 In 2019, we asked the community to help us identify the issues and opportunities for the Reserve.
 These insights have been a vital component in developing the Issues and Opportunities Paper.

-The engagement program included the following:
+The community and stakeholder engagement program included the following:

 - Establishment and meetings with two Project Advisory Groups (Civic and Corporate and Community)